 Overview

-MindShift is super user-friendly and not very hard to navigate.
+MindShift is very user-friendly and easy to navigate.
 You can complete a mood check, learn about different types of anxiety, and click through helpful tools, all from the home screen of the app.
-There is also a place to set goals and to share your progress with others, be it a friend or a doctor.
+There is also a place to set goals and share your progress with others, be it a friend or a doctor.
 While there is a community space in the app, it seems to be unavailable at the moment.

-It also offers a couple of meditations, none of which are difficult to complete, that are good for beginners or those who have never meditated before.
+The app also offers a couple of meditations that are good for beginners or those who have never meditated before, but they don’t do much more than scratch the surface.
 One unique feature in MindShift is “coping cards,” which are mantras that you can read to yourself when you feel your anxiety creeping in.

-MindShift had great activities for calming anxiety quickly, I especially like the “coping cards” and took screenshots of my favorites to refer to throughout the day.
+MindShift had great activities for calming anxiety quickly, I especially liked the “coping cards” and took screenshots of my favorites to refer to throughout the day.

 MoodTools is designed to help you combat difficult thoughts and alleviate negative moods through various activities and journaling.
 MoodTools is great for anyone struggling with depression.